 One quick note before you go…

-A Melbourne wedding is never a bad idea: Melbourne is a beautiful coastal city with lots of hidden gems with regards to venues.
-Melbourne is known, however, for often giving its residents four seasons in one day.
-So as you plan your wedding, make sure to carefully consider the time of year and have a backup plan that can be carried out indoors.
+Melbourne is a beautiful coastal city with lots of hidden gems with regard to venues.
+However, Melbourne is also known for giving its residents four seasons in one day.
+For that reason, as you plan your wedding day, make sure to carefully consider the time of year.
+And have a backup plan that can be carried out indoors!
 After all, you don’t want your perfect wedding ruined by the weather!